 **Depth and pressure testing

-Meanwhile, there’s also the ISO 6425 certification, which rates dive watches and determines if it’s suitable for scuba diving purposes.
+Meanwhile, there’s also the ISO 6425 certification, which rates watches and determines if it’s suitable for scuba diving purposes.

 This certification also incorporates the ISO 764, a certification governing antimagnetic timepieces.
 Also, it includes ISO 1413, which regulates the shock resistance of the watch.
-Aside from the physical shock of dropping, dive watches should also endure thermal shock.
+Aside from the physical shock of dropping, diving watches should also endure thermal shock.

 If the dive watch endures the mentioned tests, it will pass the ISO 6425 certification.